clumio-code/terraform-provider-clumio/docs/resources/policy.md

 Required:

 - `action_setting` (String) Determines whether the policy should take action now or during the specified backup window.
 Valid values are: `immediate` and `window`. `immediate` starts the backup process immediately while `window` starts the backup in the specified window.
-- `slas` (Block Set) The service level agreement (SLA) for the policy.
-A policy can include one or more SLAs.
-For example, a policy can retain daily backups for a month each, and monthly backups for a year each. (see [below for nested schema](#nestedblock--operations--slas))
 - `type` (String) The type of operation to be performed.
 Depending on the type selected, `advanced_settings` may also be required.
 See the [API Documentation for List policies](https://help.clumio.com/reference/list-policy-definitions) for more information about the supported types.

 Optional: